Coherent control of ionization via stabilization by resonant pulse pairs: Theory

-In this work, we will consider quantum coherent control with two sequential resonant pulses (a pump pulse and a probe pulse) that have variable relative field phase, $\phi$.
-Assuming that the pump pulse is a $\theta_\mathrm{pump}=\pi/2$ pulse with $\phi_\mathrm{pump}=0$, the field phase of the probe pulse can be chosen to make its corresponding torque vector parallel with the pumped pseudospin by $\phi_\mathrm{probe}=\pm\pi/2$.
+Assuming that the pump pulse is a $\theta_\mathrm{pump}=\pi/2$ pulse with $\phi_\mathrm{pump}=0$, \EdvinUpdate{the pseudospin after the pump pulse will lie in the $xy$-plane.} The field phase of the probe pulse can then be chosen to make its corresponding torque vector parallel with the pumped pseudospin by $\phi_\mathrm{probe}=\pm\pi/2$.
 The probe pulse will then not drive any further dynamics on the Bloch sphere, as follows from the cross product in Eq.~(\ref{eq-torque}).
-There are two such stationary cases, corresponding to parallel and anti-parallel orientation of torque and pseudospin.
-In other words, the pumped state
+There are two such stationary cases, corresponding to parallel and anti-parallel orientation of torque and pseudospin. \EdvinUpdate{This corresponds to the situation where the state after the pump pulse, $\ket{\Psi_{\mathrm{pump}}}$, is one of the dressed states of the probe pulse.
+In general, $\ket{\Psi_\mathrm{pump}}$ will be a superposition of $\ket{\pm}$, and the relative population can be controlled by changing $\phi_\mathrm{probe}$.}